gowthamrao/py_load_opentargets/docs/api_reference.md

 # Python API Reference

-While `py-load-opentargets` is primarily designed as a command-line tool, it also exposes a Python API for integration into other applications and workflows.
+While `py_load_opentargets` is primarily designed as a command-line tool, it also exposes a Python API for integration into other applications and workflows.

 ## Main Entry Point: `ETLOrchestrator`